marsom/serverbin/README.md

 ## Release

-* Create and push a release candidate tag, i.e. v0.0.1-rc1
+* Create and push a release candidate tag, i.e., v0.0.1-rc1
-* If all look good then create the tagged version, i.e. v0.0.1
+* If all look good then create the tagged version, i.e., v0.0.1
-* Update
+* Update release notes in github
+  * goreleaser generated docker images section contains architecture based images. this is not correct because we build a docker manifest in a separate step.
+  * remove prerelease flag
 * Manually trigger the "Release latest images" github action with the